-For a custom implementation of the Bean interface defined in The Bean interface, the container calls
+For a custom implementation of the Bean interface defined in The Bean interface, the container calls getName() to determine the bean name.

 5.3.1.
 Ambiguous names

 An ambiguous name exists when a name resolves to multiple beans.
 When an ambiguous name exists, the container attempts to resolve the ambiguity.
 The container eliminates all eligible beans that are not alternatives selected for the bean archive or selected for the application, except for producer methods and fields of beans that are alternatives.
 If: